sarashs/black_oracle/readme.md

 During the execution, the program asks for two sets of user input:
 - An initial prompt for the hardware design, e.g., "design a full adder in Verilog"
-- Responses to clarification questions asked by the AI model
+- Responses to clarification questions asked by the AI model.
+This input is fed in via a text file as it may be too large.

 The AI will generate the hardware design based on these inputs.